-Tornow received her B.A. in biology from Rutgers University in 1979 and her Ph.D. in human genetics from Yale University in 1983.
-Her research training is in the area of molecular biology and genetics, focusing on the regulation of gene expression in eukaryotic systems.
+Tornow received her bachelor's degree in biology from Rutgers University in 1979 and her Ph.D. in human genetics from Yale University in 1983.
+Prior to coming to NSF, Tornow served on the faculty at Portland State University and the University of Southern Mississippi, where she attained tenure.
+Her research background is in molecular biology and genetics, focusing on the regulation of gene expression in eukaryotic systems.

 Images and other media in the National Science Foundation Multimedia Gallery are available for use in print and electronic material by NSF employees, members of the media, university staff, teachers and the general public.
 All media in the gallery are intended for personal, educational and nonprofit/non-commercial use only.